+Annuity vs. 401k.
 Do you know the difference between an annuity and a 401k?
 If not, don’t worry – you’re not alone.
-Many people are confused about the two products, which is why we’ll break them down for you in this guide.
-Annuities and 401ks are both retirement savings plans, but they have some key differences.
+Many people are confused about the two products, so we’ll break them down for you in this guide.
+Annuities and 401ks are retirement savings plans but have some key differences.
 This guide will cover those differences and help you decide which plan is best for you.

 - What Are The Benefits Of An Annuity?